sapellaniz/harchened/README.md

 This project covers installing and hardening Arch Linux (UEFI systems).

-First some basic configurations will be made and then the hardening will be implemented following a [checklist][check] to get a fully functional and safe workstation.
+First some basic configurations will be made and then the hardening will be implemented following a checklist to get a fully functional and safe workstation.

+All security measures are included in a [checklist][check], This checklist is inspired by the [hardening checklist of the University of Texas at Austin][utexas].

+This checklist includes [CIS Benchmarks][cis] and some additional settings that I consider interesting and are not covered by the CIS.

 ## Index